bebee4java/sqlalarm/README.md

 Introduce of modules:
 1. sa-admin: web console and rest api for sqlalarm
-2. sa-core: core module of sqlalarm
+2. sa-core: core module of sqlalarm(including source/filter/sink(alert))

 ### Developing SQLAlarm
 You can use bin/start-local.sh to start a local SQLAlarm serve.
 We recommend to run it use yarn-client or local mode in spark cluster after packaging jar.

 Minimal requirements for a SQLAlarm serve are:
-- java 1.8 +
+- Java 1.8 +
 - Spark 2.4.x
 - Redis (Redis 5.0, if use Redis Stream)
 - Kafka (this is also needless if you only use Redis Stream for event alerts)